wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [25]

-11 All these things, and more, will we do unto this fro ward people.
+11 All these things, and more, will we do unto this fro-ward people.

 12 Neither shall there be found safety for age or sex from the destroying swords of the soldiers of the king.